Data Protection Statement

 You can contact the data controller via mail at:

 Kay Fiskers Plads 9, 3. sal, Vest Tårn

 How to make a complaint about the processing

-The Danish Data Protection Agency is responsible for ensuring compliance with the GDPR.
-If you experience anything you believe is in breach of the rules, you can write to the Danish Data Protection Agency at: Danish Data Protection Agency, Borgergade 28, 1300 København K, Denmark.
+The Danish Data Protection Agency (Datatilsynet) is the central, independent authority that supervises compliance with the rules on protection of personal data, including with the GDPR.
+If you experience anything you believe is in breach of the rules, you can write to the Danish Data Protection Agency at: